Anti-patterns, or how to break your balenaOS devices

 Excessive writes causing SD / Flash failure / corruption

 If the device type uses flash memory or an SD card, any write-heavy workload will cause that storage medium to wear prematurely and may cause devices to crash irrecoverably.
 Limiting any writing to temporary locations in-memory is one strategy to avoid having to replace SD cards in the field.
 There are further SD card recommendations available here

 Any modifications made to the host OS before flashing or at runtime carry undue risk.
 If the host OS has been modified in some way (other than connection details), any subsequent behavior cannot be guaranteed.

 Modifying the host’s systemd services via D-Bus

 While balenaOS provides lots of flexibility in terms of interacting with the host OS via D-Bus, with great power comes great responsibility.
-Since these interactions can potentially cause balenaOS devices to disconnect from balenaCloud or even fall offline, these API calls should be carefully guarded and considered in the application code.
+Since these interactions can potentially cause balenaOS devices to disconnect from balenaCloud or even fall offline, these API calls should be carefully guarded and carefully considered.

 DoSing the supervisor with API requests

 Since the supervisor is the brain of the update process for balenaOS devices, any interactions with the API provided should be carefully considered and rate-limited.
 If a container engages in denial-of-service style behavior, the supervisor may be unable to recover and perform any necessary updates.

 Incorrect config.txt/config.json settings